Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts: Conclusion and Discussion

-Despite showing success in reliable machine learning, probabilistic methods like Deep Ensembles and \acrshort{BNN} suffer from huge computational burdens.
-To tackle this challenge, we propose Density-Softmax, a fast and lightweight deterministic approach for uncertainty estimation under distribution shifts via a combination of a latent density function with the softmax layer.
-We complement this algorithm with a theoretical analysis establishing guarantees on in-out domain prediction, solution of the minimax uncertainty risk, distance awareness, and reducing over-confidence of the standard softmax.
-Empirically, we find our proposed framework achieves competitive results with \acrshort{SOTA} methods in uncertainty estimation while outperforming them significantly in terms of memory and inference cost.
-For future work, we plan to tackle Density-Softmax's limitations, including extending to regression tasks, improving estimation techniques to enhance the quality of the density function, and continuing to reduce the number of parameters to deploy this framework in real-world systems.
+Despite showing success in reliable \acrshort{DNN}, sampling-based methods like Deep Ensembles and \acrshort{BNN} suffer from huge computational burdens at test-time.
+To tackle this challenge, we introduce Density-Softmax, a sampling-free approach to improve uncertainty and robustness via a combination of a feature density function from the Lipschitz-constrained feature extractor with the softmax layer.
+We complement this algorithm with a theoretical analysis establishing guarantees on the 1-Lipschitz constraint, solution of the minimax uncertainty risk, distance awareness on feature space, and reducing over-confidence of the standard softmax.
+Empirically, we find our proposed framework achieves competitive results with \acrshort{SOTA} methods in uncertainty and robustness while outperforming them significantly in terms of memory and inference cost at test-time.
+We hope that our work will be an option for developers to try in real-world applications and inspire researchers to further progress in the area of improving the \acrshort{DNN} model efficiency and reliability.

+\textbf{Density model performance in practice.} The uncertainty quality of our method depends on the density function.
+Our results show if the likelihood on test \acrshort{OOD} feature is lower than \acrshort{IID} set, then Density-Softmax can reduce the over-confidence of the standard softmax.
+Yet, it can be a risk that our model might not fully capture the real-world complexity by estimating density model is not always trivial in practice~\citep{nalisnick2019doDGM,charpentier2022natural}.

+\textbf{Training cost.} Despite showing success in test-time efficiency, we also ask users to be cautious about the longer training-time of our Density-Softmax than Deterministic~\acrshort{ERM} in practice (details are in Apd.~\ref{apd:additional_ablation}).

+\textbf{Remediation.} Given the aforementioned limitations, we encourage people who extend our work to: (1) proactively confront the model design and parameters to desired behaviors in real-world use cases; (2) be aware of the training challenge and prepare enough time and resources (e.g., setting enough GPU servers, training on GPU cloud services, etc.) to pre-train our framework in practice.

+\textbf{Future work.} Future work includes providing uncertainty estimates for pre-trained large models (details are in Apd.~\ref{apd:additional_discuss}), developing new techniques to avoid computing the Jacobian matrix at training-time, improving estimation techniques to enhance the quality of the density function, and continuing to reduce the number of parameters to deploy this framework in real-world systems.